89luca89/distrobox/docs/compatibility.md

 Keep also in mind that mirrors could be down for such old releases, so you will need to build a [custom distrobox image to ensure basic dependencies are met](./distrobox_custom.md).

+### GPU Acceleration support

+For Intel and AMD Gpus, the support is baked in, as the containers will install their latest available mesa/dri drivers.

+For NVidia, you can use the `--nvidia` flag during create, see [distrobox-create](./usage/distrobox-create.md) documentation to discover how to use it.

+Alternatively, you can use the [nvidia-container-toolkit](./useful_tips.md#using-nvidia-container-toolkit) utility to set up the integration independently from the distrobox's own flag.